Fernandes-Silva-Courses/Challenge-First-Copilot-Microsoft-Copilot-Studio/README.md

        3.5.4 Instructions field: Define instructions to ensure the agent focuses solely on the travel theme.
        3.5.5 Knowledge field: By default, the travel-related US website is set as the knowledge base.
    ## 3.6 The platform provides sections for: Overview, Knowledge, Topics, Actions, Triggers, Activity, Analytics (Reports), and Channels (where you can publish the agent).
-   ## 3.7 You have an area to test the agent’s dialogue.
+   ## 3.7 The platform provides an area to test the agent’s dialogue.
-   ## 3.8 Language: You can set the primary language for the agent, and later add more languages if needed.
+   ## 3.8 Language: can set the primary language for the agent, and later add more languages if needed.
-# 4. Criar copilot em branco
+# 4. Create copilot in blank
    ## 4.1 Access Microsoft Copilot Studio.
    ## 4.2 Select the environment where you are working.
    ## 4.3 Click where it says "New Agent"